arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

 === "Middens"

-    The Middens are the vast, ancient catacombs that thread beneath Kolnmark’s streets—once the foundations of past settlements, now a shifting maze of stone corridors, collapsed vaults, and hidden alcoves.
+    The Middens are the vast, ancient catacombs that thread beneath Coinmarch’s streets—once the foundations of past settlements, now a shifting maze of stone corridors, collapsed vaults, and hidden alcoves.
 By day they serve smugglers, thieves, and secret societies as clandestine highways; by night they teem with forgotten traps and creatures born in darkness.
 Every echo in those tunnels carries both the promise of long-buried riches and the peril of never finding your way back.

 ## Ancestries and Classes